cdolm92/whosDown/README.md

 Finally an app that lets you know which of your homies is down.

 Uses:
--Get togethers
+Get togethers
--Birthday bashes
+Birthday bashes
--Hangouts
+Hangouts